underlay/underworld/abstractions.md

 	<dd>But even the files on the computers are just vehicles for the <em>things in the files</em>.
 This is the basis for TBL's vision of the Semantic Web: the abstraction above documents, where objects and ideas themselves are the nodes.
 This was also the original motivation for URI fragments, so that we could index content within documents.</dd>
 </dl>

 This story is elegant, but shows a few cracks under inspection.
 After the first layer of abstraction (DNS and TCP/IP), we've only _appended_ elements to addresses - a pathname to the origin to identify a document within a computer, and a fragment to the pathname to identify a thing within a document.
-But that isn't abstraction, because the previous layers are still visible (and necessary).
-It's just construction.
-This is fine, and abstraction isn't always appropriate, and it has certainly worked well for the web so far, but true abstraction would be to address documents directly, without reference to a parent computer.
+But that isn't abstraction, because the previous layers are still visible (and necessary) - it's just construction.
+This is fine, as abstraction isn't always appropriate and has certainly worked well for the web so far.
+Nevertheless, true abstraction would be to address documents directly, without reference to a parent computer.

 ### Content addressing!

 This is what the distributed web enables: content-addressable files, in a context that is free from any particular computer.
-IPFS resolves files' hashes to their raw bytes, Dat resolves public keys to directory roots, and other projects will likely follow (and likely are following) similar schemes.
+IPFS resolves files' hashes to their raw bytes, Dat resolves public keys to directory roots, and other projects will likely follow (and  are following) similar schemes.

 ```
 https://en.wikipedia.org/wiki/Vincent_van_Gogh